OlivierLD/raspberry-coffee/NMEA-Mux-Other-Clients/README.md

 The code presented here should be 100% independent of the NMEA-multiplexer internal plumbing.
 The only "exception" could be the NMEA-Parser (which does not belong to the NMEA-multiplexer module, by the way).

+To give you another point of view, this would tell you how to start writing a client like OpenCPN or SeaWi...

 ---